 Centerpieces and Flowers

-The centerpieces are a collection of purple Vases from Beatriz Ball.
-We used the faceted vases for this setup but they also come in smooth glass if you prefer that look.
+The centerpieces are a collection of purple vases from Beatriz Ball.
+We used the faceted vases for this setup but they also come in smooth glass (similar) if you prefer that look.
 You can purchase the vases individually or as a trio.
 I think both are great to mix and match to create a unique look.

 We filled the vases with roses and ranunculus, but we also used super affordable mums, hypericum, and miniature daisies.
 I love filling one vase with one type of flower and arranging them together for a deconstructed look.